Vekeng/AlbionBlackLedger/README.md

 ## 💡How to use Black Ledger

-1. **With Albion Data Client running, scan the market where you buy items and Black Market** - open market and start browsing items for potential flips.
+1. **With Albion Data Client running, scan the market where you buy items and Black Market** - go to market in game and start browsing items for potential flips.

 2. **Set "From" field in Black Ledger to market where you buy items**